Irogerd/3d_reconstruction/README.md

   Input params:

     N - number of elements in each dimension
-    R - radius of ball
+    R - radius of the ball

   Output params: